Cox-Automotive/alks-cli/README.md

 [![NPM](https://nodei.co/npm/alks.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/alks/)

 ## About
-CLI for working with the ALKS service.
+CLI for working with the [ALKS](https://github.com/Cox-Automotive/ALKS) service.

 ### Prerequisites

-To install and use alks, you will need Node.js (version 4 or greater) and npm  ([nodejs.org](https://nodejs.org/en/download/package-manager)).
+To install and use the ALKS CLI, you will need Node.js (version 4 or greater) and NPM ([nodejs.org](https://nodejs.org/en/download/package-manager)).

 ## Installing